Last updated on July 20th, 2019 at 10:58 am

 CleanMyMac may ask for admin identity for this you need to enter your password to ensure safety.
 Once you are done with these steps, CleanMyMac will automatically uninstall the app and files associated with it.

-You can check log list of your current installation or move back to other apps.
+You can check the log list of your current installation or move back to other apps.
 With this, you have successfully uninstalled the app from your Mac.
 Using CleanMyMac 3 is so simple and easy to use whereas manually it takes lots of time.

 You may also like: